 Property developers understand that construction project errors can cause delays, and delays cost money.
-Using 3D laser scanning to identify a project’s as-built condition ahead of time can help identify construction mistakes before the turn into project delays and lost revenue.
+Using 3D laser scanning to identify a project’s as-built condition ahead of time can help identify construction mistakes before they turn into project delays and lose revenue.
 In this virtual environment, stakeholders can manage projects in real time, away from the building site.

 Laser scanning provides precision and detail to traditional property development tasks, and can reduce operational costs associated with maintenance, repairs, and renovations down the line.
 Developers can also be assured they have complete and detailed as-built documentation in the event of a legal claim or dispute, with current images of the conditions of structures under construction.